OperationFman/Watch-Drop/README.md

 ---

+## Scaling Concerns

+- API rate limit - Currently a maximum of 50 requests per second
+- DynamoDB scan - Currently a maximum of 7000 records before pagination is available

+---

 ## 🚀 Getting Started (Developer Info)

 To get Watch Drop up and running locally and deploy to your AWS account: